 Continuing the Sock

-For the purposes of practicing this cast on method, work a few more rounds of straight knitting just to see what it looks like.
+To practice this cast-on method, work a few more rounds of straight knitting just to see what it looks like.
 In this picture, we've worked three rounds, and you can already start to see the toe shape happening.